Assabet Valley Regional Technical High School

-Assabet Valley Regional Technical High School (AVRTHS) is a public vocational high school in the city of Marlborough, Massachusetts, United States.
+Assabet Valley Regional Technical High School (AVRTHS) is a public Vocational-technical school in the city of Marlborough, Massachusetts, that serves grades 9–12.
+It accepts students from towns around the Interstate 495 (Massachusetts) corridor.
+Assabet also has Quinsigamond Community College NCLEX-PN on site.

+The school offers academic classes and 16 vocational programs to make it one of the public vocational schools in Middlesex County, Massachusetts.
+The 2025–26 student body is 1,144 according to the Commonwealth of Massachusetts.

 History

+On April 15, 1966, Marlborough Mayor Frank D. Walker had appointed an eleven-member committee to investigate the need for a vocational school in the area surrounding Marlborough.
+The first-ever meeting of the Assabet Valley Regional Vocational District School Committee was on April 24, 1968, and the district was legally established under Massachusetts General Laws in 1969.

+A groundbreaking ceremony was held for the then, future Assabet Valley Regional Technical High School on April 10, 1971, construction began shortly after.
+In late 1972, Assabet Valley Regional Technical High School was completed.
 Assabet Valley Regional Technical High School opened on September 5, 1973.
 It is the single school administered by the Assabet Valley Regional Vocational School District, which comprises the towns of Berlin, Hudson, Maynard, Northborough, Southborough, and Westborough, and the city of Marlborough.
 Each municipality elects by popular vote one member to the district's school committee.
-The first-ever meeting of the Assabet Valley Regional Vocational District School Committee was on April 24, 1968, and the district was legally established under Massachusetts General Laws in 1969.

 Assabet Valley's educational mission focuses heavily on vocational instruction, although in recent years they have expanded their academic offerings as well.

+In 1986, the building went under a minor renovation, replacing its roof.
+This renovation has no other effect, leaving the building's quality to deteriorate over the years.

 From 2012 to 2015 the school undertook a $62.4-million renovation of its aging building.
 The Massachusetts School Building Authority provided just over fifty percent of the project cost, while the school district's municipalities covered the remainder.
+The building has had renovations, but never expanded out of its footprint.

+Cirriculum

+Assabet Valley offers 16 programs that are approved by the Department of Elementary and Secondary Education: